 Travel Route Mexico – Getting there

 Flights to Mexico are not dirt cheap, especially not when you aim to see a lot from the country and you book a multi-city trip, meaning a flight that does not leave at the same airport as where you arrived.
-For most countries, arriving in Mexico’s tourist hotspot Cancun, is cheaper.
+For most countries, arriving in Mexico’s tourist hotspot Cancun is cheaper.
 Thus our recommendation would be to check flights to the Yucatan peninsula.
 While you are saving money, at least when flying in from Europe, that means that you need to go certain ways twice, as a typical round trip does not work due to the shape of the country.
-From Germany you can get a return flight to Cancun for around $450.
-From the States it will be significantly cheaper and from the UK similar to leaving from Germany.
+From Germany, you can get a return flight to Cancun for around $450.
+From the States, it will be significantly cheaper and from the UK similar to leaving Germany.

 Travel Route Mexico – Countless possibilities

 So many possibilities to plan your trip but so little time?
-Travelling through Mexico in a smart way isn’t as easy as the country is just huge.
+Traveling through Mexico in a smart way isn’t as easy as the country is just huge.
 This was for example significantly easier while backpacking in Sri Lanka as the country is just a fracture of Mexico.
 So what do you need to do to plan wisely?

 So, enough preparation.
 Here you go: Two travel routes with different distances.
 Do you have two or three weeks?

 Travel Route Mexico #1 – Two weeks Quintana Roo & Chiapas